Fujifilm X100F versus Canon G7 X Mark II

 Both the X100F and the G7X Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The G7X Mark II replaced the earlier Canon G7 X, while the X100F followed on from the Fujifilm X100T.

 So how do things add up?
-Which of the two cameras – the Fujifilm X100F or the Canon G7 X Mark II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Fujifilm X100F better than the Canon G7 X Mark II or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.